andrewmaclachlan/andrewmaclachlan/README.md

 ### Hi there 👋 I'm Andy MacLachlan

-📖 ## About me
+## 📖 About me

 * I'm an Associate Professor in spatial data science and visualisation at the Centre for Advanced Spatial Analysis (CASA), University College London.
 * My expertise lie in remote sensing, although in recent years this has expanded to any project using spatial data and geographical information science.
+* R is my language of choice

-> "A jack of all trades is a master of none, but oftentimes better than a master of one"
+> "A jack of all trades is a master of none, **but oftentimes better than a master of one**"

-## What i'm doing
+## 🏗️ What i'm doing

-### Teach
+### 👨‍🏫 Teach
-I teach two MSc modules:
+I supervise doctoral researchers, MSc students and lead two MSc modules:
 * [Geographic information systems and science](https://andrewmaclachlan.github.io/CASA0005repo/)
 * [Remotely sensing cities and environments](https://andrewmaclachlan.github.io/CASA0023/)

+I also run our MSc Urban Spatial Science

-### Research
+### 🔎 Research

-###

-## Contact me

-email
-revolve around developing data-driven urban development recommendations to enhance future sustainability and optimise resource investment.
-This covers the broad themes of: city science, spatial data analysis, dynamic population modelling and earth observation
+My research revovles around developing data-driven urban development recommendations to enhance future sustainability and optimise resource investment.

+> If it's not applied, i'm not interested.

+### 🧑 Engagement

+### 💰 Scholarships

+## 📨 Contact me

+a.maclachlan@ucl.ac.uk